matuzo/HTMHell/README.md

 ### Rules

 * Please only contribute examples you copy from production websites.
-* Remove attributes that don't add any value.
+* Remove attributes that don’t add any value.
 * Remove any pointers that show where you've copied the code.
-We don't want to blame anyone.
+We don’t want to blame anyone.
 * Only copy code from *modern* websites.

 ### Basics